 The Texas Council on Family Violence assists Texas domestic violence shelters and can assist you in locating a shelter in your area.
-A domestic violence shelter is a place where someone being abused can go to escape the abuse.
+A domestic violence shelter is a place where someone being abused can go to escape the abuse and receive other services and assistance, even if they don't stay at the shelter.